hazevt04/timer_blinking_leds/README.md

 This uses the GPIOD Library from: github.com/brgl/libgpiod

-for dealing with the GPIO connections the LEDS.
+for dealing with the GPIO connections to the LEDS.

 Build Instructions
 ===================================